How to reupholster a couch

 First step, drape your fabric slip cover over your piece of furniture.

 Now it’s time to cut out the middle piece of your fabric.
-I decided to cut straight across being sure to leave enough fabric to cover the back and sides of the couch.
+I decided to cut straight across, being sure to leave enough fabric to cover the back and sides of the couch.

-Don’t worry, this works!
+Don’t worry; this works!

-How to Reupholster a couch without removing the fabric
+How to reupholster a couch without removing the fabric

 This is such a great way to reupholster a couch without removing the fabric first.
 There is no need to remove the old fabric.
 This guide will save you so much time!

-I cut a piece of fabric (from the slip cover excess) to cover the front and stapled.
 I chose to leave the arms of the couch “loose” simply because I wanted a casual look.
 You can always staple the fabric around the arms to give it a more tailored look.
-It just depends what look you want.
+It just depends on what look you want.

 If you make a mistake or don’t like it, just get a hammer and screwdriver and pry out the staple.
-That is the beauty of a DIY sofa upholstery project, you can change things as you go if you do not like it.
+That is the beauty of a DIY sofa upholstery project; you can change things as you go if you do not like it.

 RELATED: Easy DIY Reupholstering Tips and Tricks